 Harry groaned as white light blinded him from above so much like the Hogwarts Infirmary he couldn't help the tear escaping from his eye.
 Yet this wasn't Hogwarts, this wasn't home.
 It wasn't even his world.
-No everything had been left behind in an attempt to escape not that it helped with the lingering screams in the back of his memory.
+No, everything had been left behind as they escaped.
+Nothing, however, helped with the lingering screams of agony in the back of his memory.

 Sitting up he noted they'd been moved and set up to mirror their original position.
-Whoever had discovered them had taken the time to make certain their movement wouldn't disturb their slumber.
+Whoever had discovered the group had taken the time to make certain their movement wouldn't disturb their slumber.

 His eyes narrowed upon the drawling voice.
 From across their enclosure of glass he could see Lucius standing in his first position.
 Beside him, separated by another slide of glass was his son.
 Glass separated all seven of the waking members as well as those remaining asleep.
-They were together and yet separated.
-Harry smirked inwardly, praising whoever had the foresight to do so.
+They were together yet separated, creating a strategic barrier for when the group decided to eventually leave their prison.

-Harry uttered no reply, instead merely turning to see the other members who had awoken.
+Harry uttered no reply for Lucius, instead merely turning to see the other members who had awoken.
 Beside Draco stood Amycus Carrow, her brother Alecto beside her, and followed by Barty Crouch Junior.
 Not any of them were people he particularly felt the need to speak with.
-Their clock-like positioning also made it rather difficult to do so with any semblance of privacy.

 Then there was the person standing beside him.
 Harry slide of the white slab he'd been resting on, legs shaking from lack of use.
 Severus stared at him, black eyes wrought with emotion.
 Relief was amongst the strongest.
 Harry turned away from the gaze only to face the outside of their clock pattern.

 "So nice of you to join us amongst the living Seven perhaps now we'll get an explanation."